-Saavedro: This dishevelled blonde man with wild blue eyes is played by Brad Dourif, whom you may remember as Grima Wormtongue from the Lord of the Rings trilogy, or various other villains, and who brings a lot of raw energy to the part, gleefully chewing the scenery at every possible opportunity.
+Saavedro: This dishevelled blonde man with wild blue eyes is played by Brad Dourif, whom you may remember as Grima Wormtongue from the Lord of the Rings trilogy, or the voice of Chucky, and who brings a lot of raw energy to the part, gleefully chewing the scenery at every possible opportunity.
 A native of Narayan, Saavedro befriended Atrus when he first visited the age and introduced him to the local customs, which were very demanding, due to Narayan’s unusual ecosystem.
 Unfortunately, Narayan was the last step in the ‘educational age tour’ Atrus wrote for Sirrus and Achenar, and they visited it as part of their greedy rampage.
 Their interference sparked a civil war, and the age descended into chaos, leading an incensed Saavedro to confront the two brothers.
 Unfortunately, they bested him and left him stranded on J’nanin.
 He eventually managed to return to Narayan, which, to his horror, he found locked behind some sort of energy shield.
 Believing that all its inhabitants had perished, he began plotting revenge, until he fortuitously acquired a linking book to Tomahna.
 He has been visiting Atrus’ home, hoping to discover clues as to his sons’ whereabouts.
 Finding none, he decided to steal Releeshahn in hopes of forcing a confrontation with Atrus himself.
 Saavedro elicits a complex response.
 On the one hand, he’s clearly unhinged and a menace.
 But on the other hand, as you uncover his history, you get a picture of a scarred, desperate man who lost his family because of two greedy fools, and you can’t help but pity him.